We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 AI meeting note tools generally fall into three pricing categories:

-1. Per-seat enterprise contracts (Gong, Chorus): $100-200/user/month, annual commitment
+1. Per-seat enterprise contracts (Gong, Chorus): estimated $100-200/user/month as of early 2026, annual commitment

 2. Usage-based plans (IceCubes, Fireflies): Pay for what you use, scale up or down